Why does your home insurance cost more?

-A spike in extreme weather conditions also has an impact on the number and value of home insurance claims.
+On the one hand, increasingly frequent extreme weather is causing an increase in the number and cost of home insurance claims.

 An increase in the severity, frequency and number of regions impacted by this type of natural disaster could cause a material and labour shortage, which consequently means an increase in the price of repairs of damaged homes.

 - Hail, freezing rain, heavy rainfalls and violent winds